Sensory Integration Activities

 Depending on their intensity, vestibular activities can be stimulating for an under-responsive child, or calming for a sensory seeking or over-responsive child.

-vestibular activity for sensory integrationUse the slide!
+going down a slide is a good vestibular activity for sensory integrationUse the slide!

 A child who is gravitationally insecure may fear movement and avoid escalators, elevators and playground apparatus.
 They need to experience very gentle, safe movement.